cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 You can rely on Starport's assistance:

-* For the counter or rather the object that contains it, call `NextGame` and instruct Starport with `scaffold single`:
+* For the counter or rather the object that contains it, call it `NextGame` and instruct Starport with `scaffold single`:

     ```sh
     $ starport scaffold single nextGame idValue:uint --module checkers --no-message